Home » Kitchen » The Very BEST Margarita Recipe

 Feliz Cinco de Mayo¡

 I sure hope you have time to enjoy this Margarita Recipe!
-For Cinco de Mayo or anytime, this is the perfect ‘better than restaurant margarita recipe.’
+For Cinco de Mayo or anytime, I think you’ll agree this recipe is better than a restaurant margarita.

 Thanks so much for spending a few minutes of your busy day with me!